caderbug/Downloaded-Music-Player/backlog.md

 12. **Creating an Account**: While not necessary, users should be able to make an account that their data can be synced to
 13. **Saving/Loading Data to/from Account**: Users should be able to save things such as their playlists and playlist orders to their account, but not the songs directly.
 The user can then load that information onto a new device and it will attempt to make it work with the audio files on that new device.

-# Design
+# Design Ideas
 ## Tabs
-The app should have 4 tabs at the bottom:
+The app should have 3 tabs at the bottom:
-1. Library: This is where the user's music would be pooled, and it could be filtered and sorted however the user chooses
+1. Library: This is where the user's music would be pooled, and it could be filtered and sorted however the user chooses a
 2. Audio Editor: This would be a tab for simple file edits, such as cutting out portions of the audio file or raising the volume of the audio file
 3. Explore: At the top, users would be able to search for songs or artists, which would link to third-party services for purchasing music.
 At the bottom, music would be recommended to the user based on their listening tastes